Phelix-hub/dsc-phase-1-project-v2-4/README.md

 #### 3. The top 10 most profitable movie studios

-Below Cells tend to answer the 3rd question on
+Below tends to answer the 3rd question on

 What are the top 10 most profitable movie studios as per the data files given based on;